Gregwar/SE/pages/project.rst

-Project: Persistent of Vision
+Project: Persistence of vision
 =============================

-The goal of this project is to program a **persistent of vision** display.
+The goal of this project is to program a **persistence of vision** display.
 A 16 leds strip is assembled on a board itself assembled on a rotating motor.
 By changing the leds configuration while it's moving, it is then possible to display things: